owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 In your plugin's overview page, the version will have a **Submit for review** button.

-Once a version is approved, the plugin becomes available in the marketplace, and can be installed to boosted campaigns.
+Once a version is approved, the plugin becomes available in the marketplace, and can be installed to premium campaigns.

 ## Updating your plugin